-(Building Identification Number);
+(Building Identification Number); g.
+A management forms package including: tenant application, income certification, interview/ questionnaire, worksheet, employment verification, certification of child support, and other applicable third party verifications.
 Please Note: Failure to comply with any of these monitoring requirements will hinder the review and will be reported to the IRS as noncompliance.

-SPECTRUM utilizes Uniform Physical Condition Standards (UPCS) and State, City, or County Building Codes when conducting physical inspections.
+SPECTRUM utilizes National Standards for the Physical Inspection of Real Estate (NSPIRE) and State, City, or County Building Codes when conducting physical inspections.
 Should you have any questions or concerns, please contact our office directly.
 As stated in the Code, Section 1.42-5(g), Compliance with requirements of Section 42 is the responsibility of the owner of the building for which the credit is allowable.
-The Agency's obligation to monitor for compliance with the requirements of Section 42 does not make the Agency liable for an owner's noncompliance.
+The Agency's obligation to monitor for compliance with the requirements of Section 42 does not make the Agency liable for an owner's non- compliance.
 Thank you for your assistance.

-Respectfully, LIHTC Monitoring Specialist

-Please review the requirements listed in sections two and three of the sample letter.
+Respectfully, LIHTC Monitoring Specialist Please review the requirements listed in sections two and three of the sample letter.
 It is essential that these documents are available for the review.
 No excuses will be accepted.
 Failure to comply with these requests will be considered noncompliance and would be reported to the Internal Revenue Service as such.
 What expectations does SPECTRUM have regarding the file review?

-- Uniformly organized files - Move-in certifications effective for the LIHTC move-in date and signed not more than 5 days prior to the effective date - Supporting verifications for all certifications - Annual certification effective on or before the anniversary date
+Uniformly organized files Move-in certifications effective for the LIHTC move-in date and signed not more than 5 days prior to the effective date Supporting verifications for all certifications Annual certification effective on or before the anniversary regarding a file review date

-What we expect regarding a file review
+What we expect regarding a file

-- Student Status identified and/or verified for every certification - Worksheets showing calculations used on the certification - A documented tenant interview at move-in - An application sufficient to determine eligibility for a LIHTC property - A re-certification update or questionnaire for the annual certifications - Phone clarifications for any ambiguities or missing information on verifications (NO BLANKS) - Child support and zero income affidavits addressing historical and anticipated income - Zero employment affidavits - Third-party verification of gross pension benefits, including verification of changes - Verification of termination of employment where applicable - All HUD criteria for acceptable forms of verification satisfied - At minimum, a six-month lease in effect for the LIHTC move-in date without an early termination clause prior to six-months - Utility allowance verification for each year of the credit
+Student Status identified and/or verified for every certification

+Worksheets showing calculations used on the certification

+A documented tenant interview at move-in

+An application sufficient to determine eligibility for a LIHTC property

+A re-certification update or questionnaire for the annual certifications

+Phone clarifications for any ambiguities or missing information on verifications (NO BLANKS)

+Child support and zero income affidavits addressing historical and anticipated income

+Zero employment affidavits

+Third-party verification of gross pension benefits, including verification of changes

+Verification of termination of employment where applicable

+All HUD criteria for acceptable forms of verification satisfied

+At minimum, a six-month lease in effect for the LIHTC move-in date without an early termination clause prior to six-months

+Utility allowance verification for each year of the credit